What is Social Media Intelligence (SOCMINT)?

 SOCMINT and Terrorism

-Terrorist groups are exploiting social media such as YouTube, Facebook, and various blogs to spread their ideologies, recruit more members, and seek money.
+Terrorist groups are exploiting social media such as YouTube, Facebook, and various blogs.
+They use them to spread their ideologies, recruit more members, and seek money.
 They are also using Twitter to plan various attacks and share information among the members.

 An example is how Al-Shabaab was using Twitter to communicate with its supporters all over the world.
-Nonetheless, the American authorities managed to analyse and suspend their accounts, the group managed to set up new ones.
+Despite the fact that the American authorities managed to analyse and suspend their accounts, the group managed to set up new ones.

 Islamic State’s supporters send about 50,000 tweets a day.
 The analysis of these is fundamental in order to defeat the extremist group.
 These can provide the authorities vital information such as the location of the terrorist cells.
 They also ease the understanding of the enemy’s beliefs and ideals.